 His concerto appearances have spanned the globe, in the United States with the Louisville Orchestra and the Hilton Head Symphony, in Hungary with the Budapest Dohnányi Symphony, in Mexico City with the Orquesta Sinfónica Nacional, and in Taiwan with the Taipei Symphony and the National Taiwan Symphony.
 He has given recitals at the Stradivari Museum in Cremona, Italy, the National Concert Hall in Taiwan, and at the Musée du Louvre in Paris.

-Born in Taiwan, Mr. Huang received his first violin lesson at the age of seven.
+Born in Taiwan, Mr. Huang began violin lessons at the age of seven.
 Since entering the Juilliard Pre-College at fourteen, he has continued studies at the school with Hyo Kang and I-Hao Lee.
-He received the 2008 Juilliard Achievement Award and the 2009 Chi-Mei Cultural Foundation Arts Award for Taiwan’s Most Promising Young Artists.
-Paul Huang plays a 1683 Nicolò Amati violin, which has been generously loaned to him.
+He received the 2008 Juilliard Achievement Award, the 2009 Chi-Mei Cultural Foundation Arts Award for Taiwan’s Most Promising Young Artists, and the 2013 Salon de Virtuosi Career Grant.
+He plays the Guarneri del Gesù Cremona, 1742 ex-Wieniawski on loan through the generous efforts of the Stradivari Society of Chicago.

 [Surname is pronounced: Hwong]